 Getting started involves listing everything that is coming in, and everything that is going out each month.

 The next step involves figuring out where you stand, and what you can do to get closer to your personal and financial goals.
 This may involve cutting back in some areas and also finding some ways to boost your income.

 Keep at it and soon you will be in control of your finances, rather than the other way around.

 One way to help stay on top of your budget is by tracking your spending.
-With a SoFi Money® cash management account you can easily track your weekly spending in your dashboard within the app.
+With a SoFi Checking and Savings® high interest account you can easily track your weekly spending in your dashboard within the app.

-Signing up for SoFi Money can also help you spend less each month, since SoFi Money doesn’t have any account fees, monthly fees, or many other common fees.
+Signing up for SoFi Checking and Savings can also help you spend less each month, since SoFi Checking and Savings doesn’t have any account fees, monthly fees, or many other common fees.
 Plus, withdrawing cash is fee-free at 55,000+ ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.